Pattypan squash is a squash that looks a bit like a spinning top or flying saucer.

 Butternut squash would taste great baked with this stuffing in it, as well as pepper squash, acorn squash or most other varieties you will find in your market.

 You can easily make this into a vegetarian recipe by replacing the chicken broth with vegetable broth.

-It makes a fantastic vegetable side dish recipe or a main course to a light vegetarian meal paired with a salad.
+It makes a fantastic vegetable side dish recipe or a main course to a light vegetarian meal.

 - 4 pattypan squash, medium

 - 1/4 cup green onion, chopped

 - 2 tablespoons vegetable broth, or chicken broth

 - Remove a slice from the stem end of the squash.
 Scoop out the pulp, leaving a 1/4 inch shell around outside.
 Repeat the procedure with the remaining squash.

 - Chop up the squash pulp that you have scooped out.
 Sauté the mushrooms, green onions and squash pulp in 1/4 cup of butter in a large skillet, for 8 minutes.
 Add the cooked rice and the broth.
 Add pepper to season to your taste.
 Mix it all together well.